MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 ======================

 :ref:`The following diagram <fig_mjvm_flow2>` shows the overall process.
-The first two steps are performed within the MicroEJ Workbench.
-The remaining steps are performed within the C IDE.
+The first two steps are performed within the SDK.
+The remaining steps are performed within the C third-party IDE.

 .. _fig_mjvm_flow2:
 .. figure:: images/mjvm_flow2.*